Kidney Cancer Treatment in Bend, OR

 Is Robotic Partial Nephrectomy Right for Me?

 Most patients with small renal tumors are candidates for robotic partial nephrectomy.
 This approach allows for the tumor to be removed and the normal kidney to be preserved.
 The cancer control rates for partial nephrectomy are equal to those for radical nephrectomy (removal of the entire kidney).
 In the past partial nephrectomy was only able to be conducted through a large flank incision.
 The major advantage of robotic partial nephrectomy is that it is conducted through small “keyhole” incisions.
 This results in reduced pain, improved cosmetic effect, and faster recovery.
-Dr. Simmons has extensive experience with partial nephrectomy surgery, having learned open and robotic techniques from pioneers in the field.
-He has conducted over 400 of these surgeries, with cancer control rates and functional outcomes that rival the best centers in the US.

 What are My Chances of Being Cured After Surgery?